← All Stories

 Then a stranger appeared.
 He came by kayak, dressed in fine furs, and he had the smooth confidence of someone who has given this speech before.
 He promised Sedna a good life across the water.
 Warm furs.
 Plenty of food.
 A home worth having.
 She went with him.

 Think about the journey.
 Paddling away from everything she had ever known, watching the shore get smaller.
 The stranger confident and pleasant in the bow.
 Nothing wrong yet.
+Then they arrived.

 He was not a man.
 He was a fulmar, a seabird spirit, and what he had described as a comfortable home was a nest on a rock cliff, cold and stinking of fish bones.
 The promises had been made of nothing at all.
 She cried into the wind.
 The wind carried her voice.
 Across all that water, somehow, her father heard it.